no code implementations • 12 Sep 2023 • Xiaoyu Zhou, Zhiwei Lin, Xiaojun Shan, Yongtao Wang, Deqing Sun, Ming-Hsuan Yang

 We propose a new dataset and a novel approach to learning hand-object interaction priors for hand and articulated object pose estimation.

-no code implementations • CVPR 2023 • Gen Li, Varun Jampani, Deqing Sun, Laura Sevilla-Lara
+1 code implementation • CVPR 2023 • Gen Li, Varun Jampani, Deqing Sun, Laura Sevilla-Lara

 A key step to acquire this skill is to identify what part of the object affords each action, which is called affordance grounding.

-no code implementations • 14 Feb 2023 • Kyle Sargent, Jing Yu Koh, Han Zhang, Huiwen Chang, Charles Herrmann, Pratul Srinivasan, Jiajun Wu, Deqing Sun
+no code implementations • ICCV 2023 • Kyle Sargent, Jing Yu Koh, Han Zhang, Huiwen Chang, Charles Herrmann, Pratul Srinivasan, Jiajun Wu, Deqing Sun

 Recent work has shown the possibility of training generative models of 3D content from 2D image collections on small datasets corresponding to a single object class, such as human faces, animal faces, or cars.